-With its wide range of terroirs, and diverse climatic conditions which range from the wet and windy to the achingly dry, it comes as no surprise that South Africa’s wineries have a relatively broad pallette of grape varieties to play with.
+With its wide range of terroirs and diverse climatic conditions which range from the wet and windy to the achingly dry, it comes as no surprise that South Africa’s wineries have a relatively broad palette of grape varieties to play with.
 Let’s take a look at the big hitters when it comes to the key grapes of this beautiful country.

 No article about South African wines – and South African red wines in particular – would be complete without some celebration of Pinotage, the controversial signature grape of the country’s wine industry.